echostorm/extension/README.md

 <h4>STEP 4:</h4>

-<p>Earn a Silver Credit by rating this page using the toolbar below.</p>
+<p>Earn a Silver Credit by rating this page using the toolbar below.
+NOTE: Normally you would needs at least 10 silver credits in order to give 1 gold credit but for testing purposes this check has been omitted.</p>
 <p>You can check the console to see the verification process.
 Each time you do anything such as setup an account, vote or give credit to someone, a new signature is created.
 However, for transactions, this signature will be the transactionID.
 I did it this way in order to reduce the transaction size.
 It may take a few seconds to create the signature.
 It's sort of like a 'proof-of-work' as it must find a signature where the last x number of characters must match the first x number of characters.</p>